-This section is a guide to how the courts might be able to decide what happens to the home in the short-term.
-The orders it can make will depend on your rights and individual circumstances.
+You may have to go to court for a decision on what happens to your home in the short-term.
+The orders the court can make will depend on your rights and circumstances.

 Use our relationship breakdown checker to see what your rights might be.

 You may have rights to the home already, for example, because you're married to or in a civil partnership with the owner or tenant.
 If your partner does not accept your rights, you might need to go to court to enforce them.
 Or, if you're a cohabitee without any automatic rights to the home, you can apply to the courts to give you rights on a short-term basis.
 See our page on your rights to return to the home.

 If you want the right to return to, stay in or exclude someone else from the home, you may be able to use an occupation order.
 Occupation orders can also enforce rights, as well as giving or ending rights to occupy a property.
 They can also be used to restrict someone's use of a property, for example, if you and your partner have to live in different parts of the same home.
 Occupation orders usually last a specific length of time and are supposed to be a short-term measure.